 As a result the Ukrainians at Rimini had their status changed from "prisoners of war" to "surrendered enemy personnel".
 This may sound a narrow distinction today, but it saved the lives of all of those involved.
 They were subsequently offered the option of being settled in the UK or in Canada.
 7,100 chose to come to the UK, and 1,500 of them arrived in Glasgow on 15 May 1947 on board the troop ship India Victory.

 450 of those men were then moved to the disused POW camp at Hallmuir, where most found employment on local farms and forestry projects.
 Many subsequently settled into the local community.
 While at Hallmuir the Ukrainians converted the chapel established here by the Italians into a Ukrainian Orthodox Church.
-After the rest of the camp again fell into disuse, the landowner gave permission for the chapel to continue in being and to offer services in Ukrainian.
-It still does so today, and the fact that it remains an active place of worship adds a great deal to the atmosphere of the chapel.
+After much of the rest of the camp fell into disuse, the landowner gave permission for the chapel to continue in being and to offer services in Ukrainian.
+It still does so today, and the fact that it remains a place of worship adds a great deal to the atmosphere of the chapel.